What Gold Jewelry Doesn’t Tarnish – Tarnish Free Gold Jewelry 101

 Many skincare products, like lotions, perfumes, and soaps, are produced with ingredients that are harsh and capable of degrading your jewelry.
 However, tarnish-free gold jewelry is specially made with these effects in consideration, allowing you to wear your sparkling pieces without worries about discoloring.

-Is Gold Vermeil Jewelry Tarnish-Free?
+Does Gold Vermeil Jewelry Tarnish?

 Yes, but only higher grades of gold vermeil jewelry are non-tarnishing.
 We recommend 14K and above gold vermeil jewelry.
 They contain higher gold content, making them more durable and capable of withstanding everyday wear and tear.